 Vegetable Recipes for Kids: Kale

-Kale is loaded with nutrients and while it can be a more challenging flavor to love, here are some more kid-friendly ways to prepare it.
+Kale is loaded with nutrients, and though it can be a more challenging flavor to love, here are some more kid-friendly ways to prepare it.

 Cheesy Kale Bites